rychrd/ltcVideoPi/README.md

 # ltcVideoPi
 Dependencies

 ofxOMXPlayer
-ofxLtcReader - use the version from this repo for added stability when LTC is not present
+ofxLtcReader - the fork in this repo has some guards against noise when timecode is not present on the audio input